KWeatherwalks/advent-of-code/README.md

-# AoC2021
+# advent-of-code
-My solutions to the Advent of Code 2021 puzzles. https://adventofcode.com/2021/about
+My solutions to the Advent of Code puzzles. https://adventofcode.com/2021/about